 You also have the possibility to link attachments or embed content: simply paste links into the description, we will automatically resolve them and attach them to your Google Classroom assignment.

-Finally, you can optionally add a due date and a publication date.
+Finally, you can optionally enabling grading, and add a due date and a publication date.
 When specifying a post date, your assignment will be marked as “draft” in your Google Classroom course.
 This is also a great way to test the creation of an assignment without making it available to your students.

 You can now discover how your students will experience Flat with Google Classroom.